 A second and equally important consideration is the department’s faculty and those in the cooperating disciplinary departments.
 Do their interests overlap with yours?
 Do they offer courses in the subjects you want to study?
 Is there sufficient depth in the number of faculty who teach in the areas of your interest?
 In assessing this you will want to consider both the core faculty (those explicitly identified as members of the program) and the cooperating faculty.

 More difficult to assess at long distance is the elan of the core faculty—their commitment to American studies as a way of understanding—and the degree to which cooperating faculty from the disciplines are eager to work with American studies graduate students.
 At Iowa the core faculty all have offices in the same building and interact with one another and with students on a daily basis.
 All of us consider American studies our intellectual home and not as an occasional retreat.
 Over the years our graduate students have developed a strong reputation for excellence among teachers in the disciplines and those teachers continue to welcome warmly our students into the classes and to serve on comprehensive examination and dissertation committees for them.

 2. Preparing the Application

-This can be a rather tedious and modestly expensive business, the latter not only including the admission fee but also ordering transcripts and the cost of the GRE exam.
-Our deadline is January 1, but it’s wise to begin assembling materials and arranging for the GRE exam, transcripts, and recommendations several months in advance of this.
-GRE scores take several weeks after an exam to reach us, many schools take several weeks to send transcripts, and referees can be slow in sending recommendations.
+This can be a rather tedious and modestly expensive business, the latter not only including the admission fee but also ordering transcripts.
+Our deadline is January 1, but it’s wise to begin assembling materials and arranging for transcripts and recommendations several months in advance of this.
+Many schools take several weeks to send transcripts, and referees can be slow in sending recommendations.
 We cannot act on your file until it is complete, and if it is not you compromise your chances for admission and for financial aid.